AlecBenzer/alecbenzer.github.com/_posts/2019-01-22-dont-checkout-master.md

 It’s common to use short-lived branches to organize your work into individual features, instead of committing directly onto persistent "mainline" branches like `master`.
-This is good because it:
+This:

-* Ensures you have an easy way of getting back to a known good state that’s not in the middle of some new feature.
+* Ensures you have an easy way of getting back to a known good state that’s not in the middle of some new feature
-* Logically groups individual features/bug fixes.
+* Logically groups individual features/bug fixes
-* Easy to manage multiple concurrent changes.
+* Makes it easy to manage multiple concurrent changes

 But even if you don’t commit directly onto a local master branch, you still often need to refer to the _remote_ master branch to do things like: